rahulvenugopal/Learn_NeuralDecoding_for_EEG/README.md

 ![](https://github.com/rahulvenugopal/Learn_NeuralDecoding_for_EEG/blob/main/images/CrossValidation.png)

-- **On the interpretation of weight vectors of linear models in multivariate neuroimaging** is an awesome paper which explains why `patterns instead of `filters` in `get_coef` function
+- **On the interpretation of weight vectors of linear models in multivariate neuroimaging** is an awesome paper which explains why `patterns` instead of `filters` in `get_coef` function makes more sense

+### Points to ponder
+- Shuffling the dataset
+- StratifiedKFold
+- Using features instead of time series
+- I think the limitations are from the kind of features that can be computed on a single time point!
+- `F1 scores` vs `roc_auc`
+- About balancing the classes

 ---
 ### Resources and Inspirations